063) Saga, Vol. 1 by Brian K. Vaughan and Fiona Staples, finished August 4

 059) The Sun Also Rises by Ernest Hemingway, finished July 27

 I can see why the Lost Generation is romantic and attractive to so many people.
 Read in large chunks, this book is romantic and attractive as well.
 But it's impossible to escape the ultimate hollowness of these people and their lives.
 Midnight in Paris is lovely, but night is enough.
-Wouldn't really want to live there.
+Wouldn't really want to live there.two weeks

 Hemingway's prose is everything everyone says it is, but when I wasn't reading it in large enough chunks to get swept away in it, it read like self-parody at times.